|

 Publications

-Discusses the potential impact of the 2003 Office of Management and Budget (OMB) statistical area standards on the hospital wage index and Medicare payments to rural providers.
-Additionally, three other possible options for defining labor markets using the 2003 classifications are presented.
+This document discusses the potential impact of the 2003 Office of Management and Budget statistical area standards on the hospital wage index and Medicare payments to rural providers.
+Additionally, three other options for defining labor markets using the 2003 classifications are presented.